Sethegrossman/sethegrossman/_pages/personal_interests.markdown

 	* I've dove in the Florida Keys, Bon Aire, and soon Belize
 * Traveling to Italy, France, and Monaco with my older brother
 	* We saw a F1 race in Monte Carlo
-* Attending the Indiapolis Auto Show for the past 9 years and counting

 ![Image of offroading](/assets/images/Offroading.jpg)

-Some other things I enjoy are:
+Other things I enjoy are:
 * Listening to folk music
 	* Also old rock and roll
 * Cooking
 	* I don't have a specialty, I just like making new recepies
 * Beginner yoga classes
 * Riding motorcycles
+* Going to auto shows
+	* I've attended the Indiapolis Auto Show for the past 9 years and counting

 {% include feature_row %}